ClickCease

 1. Search Before Hiring

-Before making an offer, search the following registries.
+Before making any employment offer, search both:

-• Employee Misconduct Registry
+• The Employee Misconduct Registry (EMR), and

-• Texas Nurse Aide Registry, if applicable
+• The Texas Nurse Aide Registry, if applicable.

-2. Conduct Annual Rechecks
+2. Conduct Annual Re-Checks

 3. Use the Correct Portal